formio/help.form.io/_paragraphs/tutorials/walkthroughs/phraseapp/other.md

 }
 ```

-With all of our dependencies installed, feel free to relaunch launch the application with `ng serve`.
+With all of the dependencies installed, feel free to relaunch launch the application by running `ng serve`.
-You can leave it running while we working in another terminal instance as the application will recompile
+You can leave the development server active while we start working inside the `src` directory as the project
-automatically while we continue to make changes to the `src` directory.
+will now automatically update as we make changes to the application.